Chapter 2 : 01: Whispers in June

 Pansy could take a lot of Slytherins do whatever she liked, Illyana thought.
 As long as no one bothered her or asked her anything, she didn't care what the rest of the Slytherins decided to do.

 She made her way down the long, winding corridor towards the 6th year girls' bedroom, reveling in the fact that no one bombarded her for her thoughts and answers.
 Unlike Pansy, Illyana knew that her words needed to be properly spoken and worded.
-And as much as she tried to succeed at Slytherin pride and politics, right now she just did not think herself up to that challenge.
+And as much as she tried to succeed at Slytherin pride and politics, right now she just did not think herself up to that duty.

 Right now, as she swiftly opened and shut the door of the 6th year's dorm room, she was conflicted.